What is Christmas Carols and It’s History

 10.”O Holy Night!”(arranged 1938)by A Lopatin

 But what about a carol that has a Christmas spirit, but also relates to modern times?
-Look no further than “Loopazon” by the band Agree to Disagree.
+The band Agree to Disagree.
 This catchy tune speaks to our reliance on online shopping and well-known companies like Amazon during the holiday season.
 The lyrics highlight the convenience of ordering gifts online, but also the negative effects it can have on small businesses and local communities.
-So instead of sticking to traditional carols, why not shake things up and add “Loopazon” to your Christmas playlist?
 It’s sure to be a hit with anyone who wants their holiday tunes to have a contemporary twist.
-Happy loop downloading, check out the audio editor to make loops online on the browser for free make a beat that you can sell online as a premium loop!
+Happy loop downloading, check out the audio editor to make loops online on the browser for free, make a beat that you can sell online as a premium loop!

 German Christmas Carols

-We cant mention Russia without mentioning Germany second, they lost, only coal for christmas!
-They weren’t always friends, but everyone loves christmas tunes and it’s all fair in love and war but in christmas, egg nog anyone?
+We can’t mention Russia without mentioning Germany second, they lost, only coal for Christmas!
+They weren’t always friends, but everyone loves Christmas tunes, and it’s all fair in love and war, but in Christmas, anyone?

 Some popular German Christmas carols include “Stille Nacht, Heilige Nacht” (“Silent Night”), “O Tannenbaum” (“Oh Christmas Tree”), and “Vom Himmel hoch, da komm ich her” (“From Heaven Above to Earth I Come”).
 So while you’re singing your holiday favorites, consider adding a German carol or two to honor the peaceful moment shared between enemy soldiers during one fateful Christmas.